MHKiT-Software/MHKiT/README.md

   - time-series (not timeseries or time series)
   - time-domain (not time domain)
   - frequency-domain (not frequency domain)
+  - MHKiT-Python (or link to MHKiT-Python when referring to the repo)
+  - MHKiT-MATLAB (MHKiT-MATLAB when referring to the repo)
+  - MHKiT (Marine and Hydrokinetic Toolkit)

 ### Unresolved Doc Issues
   - 134 warnings